Pix4D/concourse-pool-boy/README.md

           POOLS: POOL_1:STALE_TIMEOUT_1,POOL_2:STALE_TIMEOUT_2
 ```

+## Enabling ATC querying

+To enable the Pool Boy to query the ATC and determine if a lock is stale based on correct liveliness information about the job which acquired it:

+1. Use our [forked version of the Concourse pool-resource].
+2. Set `CONCOURSE_BASE_URL`, `CONCOURSE_USERNAME` and `CONCOURSE_PASSWORD` as follows.

 `CONCOURSE_BASE_URL` is optional.
 It should be identical to the `--concourse-url` value passed to
 `fly`.
 If present the `CONCOURSE_USERNAME` and `CONCOURSE_PASSWORD` are mandatory and they must be
 valid Concourse credential with the appropriate rights to see the status of the builds that uses